Sailendrakc/pointsbetTest/README.md

 - Once complete your solution, please submit the codebase to your GitHub and share the public link with our HR team

 Thank you for completing the code test with PointsBet.

+Run using 'dotnet run --project StringFormatter.csproj' in CLI.